Joining the FB bandwagon wasn't exactly out of a need to widen my social horizons or a result of any techno-fascination.

 My daughter hadn't told me anything about those green dots!

-That's my first encounter with FB.
+That was my first encounter with FB.

 My office cabin was my sanctuary; and Ajup, my sole mate (much to the chagrin of my soul mate).